 Figure 1-19.
 Boeotian Egg Shaped Amphora

-Gimbutas pointed out that throughout prehistory the fish was identified with the Goddess’ uterus.
-In discussing this, she referred to Figure 1-19, a Boeotian egg-shaped amphora dated around 700-675 BCE that depicts the Greek goddess Artemis.Gimbutas, p.
-258 This image was discussed in, Day of the Fish because it shows the fish inside the Greek goddess Artemis in the same way that Lébé is shown as a fish inside the Mistress of Speech (Figure 1-4).
+Gimbutas pointed out that throughout prehistory the fish was identified with the Goddess' uterus.
+In referring to this, she showed Figure 1-19, a Boeotian egg-shaped amphora dated around 700-675 BCE that depicts the Greek goddess Artemis.Gimbutas, p.
+258 This image was referred to in, Day of the Fish because it shows the fish inside the Greek goddess Artemis in the same way that Lébé is shown as a fish inside the Mistress of Speech (Figure 1-4).
 The hunt was associated with a red giant star expanding into space and Artemis was the goddess of the hunt in Greek mythology just like the Mistress of Speech in the Dogon religion.
 In this painting, the fish appears in the uterus suggesting pregnancy.
-The Female Po Pilu formed the Milky Way Galaxy and the small images resembling swastikas may symbolize the Milky Way Galaxy, which has four arms.
+The Female Po Pilu formed the Milky Way Galaxy and the small images resembling tetragammadion cross symbols may symbolize the Milky Way Galaxy, which has four arms.
 The zigzag line on the bottom of Figure 1-19 appears on the outer circle of the Dogon drawing of the signs of the placenta, Figure 1-6.
 It also appears in other Dogon drawings in association with red giant stars and resembles the outer edge on the photograph of the red giant star R Sculptoris, Figure 1-7.

 Figure 1-20.
 Red Hat of the Hogon"Hogon" by Senani P at en.wikipedia.
 Licensed under CC BY 2.5 via Wikimedia Commons -